goessner/v2/README.md

 ```
 With this convention v2 should perfectly harmonize with custom objects as well as possible ECMAScript 7 [typed objects](https://github.com/hemanth/es7-features#typed-objects).

-An alternative representation using arrays `[3,4]` shows comparable performance results at creation time.
+An alternative representation using arrays `[3,4]` shows comparable performance results at creation and access time.
-But the code is mostly less readable compared with object notation `{x:3,y:4}`,
+But the code is mostly less readable with array notation compared with object notation `{x:3,y:4}`.
-which was the primary reason for choosing the object representation here.
+Another advantage of object notation is to also deal with alternate polar coordinates `{r:5,w:0.927}` without problems,
+as the coordinates format is inline documented, in contrast to array notation `[5,0.927]` where you have to guess.

 v2 differs three types of vector functions: